Garrana/azure_arc/azure_arc_servers_jumpstart/docs/arc_inventory_tagging.md

 Now that we have created a basic taxonomy structure, we will apply tags to our Arc server resources.
 In this guide, we will demonstrate tagging resources in both AWS and GCP.
 If you only have resources in one of these providers, you can skip to the appropriate section for AWS or GCP.

-## Tag Arc-connected AWS Ubuntu server
+## Tag Arc-connected Ubuntu server

 * In AZ CLI, run the following commands to apply the "Hosting Platform : AWS" tag to your Arc AWS servers.